o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-extensions.md

 * Support thread safety.
 Ideally, this will mean using a `shared_mutex` with a `shared_lock` in the query APIs and a `unique_lock` for any places that change the underlying data used in the query API methods.
 This will let multiple queries run in parallel while safely blocking on data changes.
 * Call `DependencyNotificationBus::Events::OnCompositionChanged` or `DependencyNotificationBus::Events::OnCompositionRegionChanged` whenever any data within the gradient changes.
 This notifies everything "above" the gradient that it will need to refresh itself.

-Ideally, new gradient components would also support the following:
+In addition, new gradient components should also support the following:

-* Use the **Shape** components to define how the gradient data should map into world space.
+* Use the **Shape** components to define how the gradient data maps into world space.
 * Support the **Gradient Transform Modifier** component for performing arbitrary transforms to the gradient data.
 * By convention, all gradients currently listen to `OnEntityVisibilityChanged` and use that to enable or disable the gradient data in the Editor.
-This makes it easy to turn gradients on and off while authoring, though it's important to recognize that they will still be active at runtime regardless of the authoring visibility setting.
+This makes it easy to turn gradients on and off while authoring, though it's important to recognize that they are still active at runtime regardless of the authoring visibility setting.

 ## Terrain Components

 Each of the terrain components can be replaced with new components that meet the same requirements.
-For example, a new component could be created that streams down real-world satellite height data as a replacement for the **Terrain Height Gradient List**.
-It's also possible to combine components together, such as creating a simplified Terrain Spawner component that implements the functionality of the **Terrain Layer Spawner**, **Terrain Height Gradient List**, and **Terrain Surface Gradient List** on one single component.
+For example, a new component that streams down real-world satellite height data can replace the **Terrain Height Gradient List**.
+It's also possible to combine components together, such as a simplified Terrain Spawner component that implements the functionality of the **Terrain Layer Spawner**, **Terrain Height Gradient List**, and **Terrain Surface Gradient List** in one single component.

 Any replacement components need to support the following: